Hunstanton Lifeboat Station: 1824–1900: origins and expansion

 The first lifeboat station to be established in Hunstanton was formed by the Norfolk Shipwreck Association (NSA) in 1824.

+It is believed the first Hunstanton lifeboat fell into disrepair by 1843, and was never replaced.
+At a meeting of the RNLI committee of management on Thursday 2 July 1867, following a visit by Capt.
+D. Robertson, assistant Inspector of Lifeboats, it was decided that a new station be established at Hunstanton, and to appropriate the funding provided by the Licensed Victuallers lifeboat fund to the station.

-In 1867 the RNLI took over the running of the station and constructed a new boathouse close to the location of the original, which by then had been demolished.
+A new boathouse was constructed close to the location of the original, which by then had been demolished.
 A local committee was formed to run the station.

+The 1867 arrival of the new lifeboat was reported in the RNLI journal 'The Lifeboat' in July 1868.
+The 32 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, along with its launching carriage, was transported to Hunstanton free of charge by the Great Eastern Railway, who also ran a special excursion train from London for spectators.
+The lifeboat was taken in grand procession to the boathouse, where after formal presentation to the institution and naming, the lifeboat was launched on demonstration.

+The new lifeboat soon proved its value, in January 1868, saving the lives of 16 persons from the barque Thetis, of Gothenburg, and 15 from the steamship S.S.
+Harmonia, of Hamburg.

-The RNLI station's first lifeboat was the RNLB Licensed Victualler, which was funded from donations by the Licensed Victualler’ Lifeboat Fund, which along with its equipment, was delivered free of charge to the station by the Great Eastern Railway.
-She was on station from 1867 to 1887, during which time she was launched 21 times and saved 86 lives.
-The second lifeboat, also funded by the Licensed Victuallers, was the RNLB Licensed Victualler(ON 169), which was on station from November 1887 until July 1900.
+Licensed Victualler was on station from 1867 to 1887, during which time she was launched 21 times and saved 86 lives.
+The second lifeboat, also funded by the Licensed Victuallers, Licensed Victualler(ON 169), was on station from November 1887 until July 1900.

 In 1900, the lifeboat station was allocated a new, larger lifeboat, necessitating a bigger boathouse.
-Land was acquired from the local Lord of the Manor to build the new facility, which had a watch-room above the boat bay and a concrete runway down to the chalk roadway that led down to the beach.
+Land was acquired from the local Lord of the manor to build the new facility, which had a watch-room above the boat bay and a concrete runway down to the chalk roadway that led down to the beach.
 The construction cost a total of £647.
 The old station house was put to use as a beach shop and café, which it still is to this day.

 The new lifeboat arrived on 30 July 1900, having been in storage in London since its launch and fitting out in February of the same year.
 She was again delivered free of cost by the Great Eastern Railway, including a launching carriage supplied by the Bristol Wagon Works Co.